gardener/gardener-extension-registry-cache/docs/development/extension-registry-cache.md

+---
+title: Developer Docs for Gardener Extension Registry Cache
+description: Learn about the inner workings
+---

 # Developer Docs for Gardener Extension Registry Cache

 This document outlines how the Shoot reconciliation and deletion work for a Shoot with the registry-cache extension enabled.